 Lawn Be Gone is a “do-it-yourself” alternate option for lawn replacement projects.
 Eligibility is the same as Cash for Grass projects, but instead of a rebate check NMWD provides delivery of free materials for sheet-mulching the lawn area: compost, rolls of cardboard and wood chips.

 Pre-qualification site visit and approval of replacement planting plan are required.
-For more details about program requirements and how to participate please review Lawn Be Gone Information and Application Form or call NMWD’s Water Conservation Office at (415) 761-8944.
+For more details about program requirements and how to participate please review the Lawn be Gone Application or call NMWD’s Water Conservation Office at (415) 761-8944.